aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/supported-formula-functions/_index.md

 |FDIST|Compatibility:    Returns the F probability distribution(In Excel 2007, this is a Statistical function.)
 |F.DIST.RT|Statistical:    Returns the F probability distribution
 |FILTER|Lookup and reference:    Filters a range of data based on criteria you define
-|*FILTERXML|Web:    Returns specific data from the XML content by using the specified XPath
 |FIND|Text:    Finds one text value within another (case-sensitive)
 |FINDB|Text:    Finds one text value within another (case-sensitive)
-|*F.INV|Statistical:    Returns the inverse of the F probability distribution
 |F.INV.RT|Statistical:    Returns the inverse of the F probability distribution
 |FINV|Compatibility:    Returns the inverse of the F probability distribution(In Excel 2007 this is a Statistical function.)
 |FISHER|Statistical:    Returns the Fisher transformation